 Whenever possible, ensure that staff computer operations are in an area with restricted access.
 In those situations, such as work sites where all the requirements of a secure area with restricted access cannot be maintained, the computer equipment and electronic storage media must receive the highest level of protection that is practical.

 Encrypt the entire laptop if this feature is available.
-If this feature is unavailable encrypt those files containing PII, so that PII will not be compromised if the laptop is lost or stolen.
+If this feature is unavailable encrypt those files containing SPI, so that SPI will not be compromised if the laptop is lost or stolen.

-Ensure that PII is disposed of using a legitimate and reputable document destruction vendor, preferably one that is National Association for Information Destruction certified.
+Ensure that SPI is disposed of using a legitimate and reputable document destruction vendor, preferably one that is National Association for Information Destruction certified.

-When mailing PII, consider double boxed or double wrapping in such a way that if the outer package becomes damaged during transit, then the inner packaging will protect the contents from disclosure.
+When mailing SPI, consider double boxed or double wrapping in such a way that if the outer package becomes damaged during transit, then the inner packaging will protect the contents from disclosure.

 Take advantage of tracking options offered by these services to ensure receipt of the mailed materials.